openstack/glance/doc/source/identifiers.rst

   <Glance Server Location>/images/<ID>

-where `<Glance Server Location>` is the resource location of the Glance service that knows about an image, and `<ID>` is the image's identifier that is *unique to that Glance server*.
+where `<Glance Server Location>` is the resource location of the Glance service that knows about an image, and `<ID>` is the image's identifier.
+Image identifiers in Glance are *uuids*, making them *globally unique*.